 Study Setting

 Data anlysed for this study came from patients enrolled between 28 July 2016 and XX YYYY ZZZZ at the three hospitals Khershedji Behramji Bhabha hospital (KBBH) in Mumbai, Lok Nayak Hospital of Maulana Azad Medical College (MAMC) in Delhi, and the Institute of Post-Graduate Medical Education and Research and Seth Sukhlal Karnani Memorial Hospital (SSKM) in Kolkata.
 KBBH is a community hospital with XX inpatient beds.
 There are departments of surgery, orthopedics and anesthesia, but not emergency medicine.
 It has a general ED where all patients are seen.
 Most patients present directly and are not transferred from another health centre.
 Plain X-rays and ultrasonography are available around the clock but computed tomography (CT) is only available in-house during day-time.
 During evenings and nights patients in need of a CT are referred elsewhere.
 MAMC and SSKM are both university and tertiary referral hospitals.
 This means that all specialities and imaging facilities relevant to trauma care, except emergency medicine, is available in-house around the clock.
 MAMC has approximately XX inpatient beds and SSKM has around XX inpatient beds.
 MAMC has a general ED whereas SSKM has two EDs, one where patients with suspected or confirmed neurosurgical conditions are seen and one where patients with other acute conditions are seen.
 The rationale for this setup is that SSKM is the only referral centre for neurosurgical care in the Kolkata metropolitan area, which has a population of close to 15 million people.
 Because both MAMC and SSKM are tertiary referral hospitals a majority of patients arriving at their EDs are transferred from other health facilities.
 Prehospital care is rudimentary in all three cities, with no organised emergency medical services.
 Ambulances are predominatly used for inter-hospital transfers and most patients who arrive directly from the scene of the incident are brought by the police or in private vehicles.
-Patients arriving to the ED are at all centres first seen be a casualty medical officer on a largely first come first served basis.
+Patients arriving to the ED are at all centres first seen by a casualty medical officer on a largely first come first served basis.
 There is no formalised system for prioritising ED patients at any of the centres.

 Data Collection